 Alan Guebert is an award-winning agricultural journalist and expert who was raised on an 720-acre, 100-cow southern Illinois dairy farm.
 After graduating from the University of Illinois in 1980, he worked as a writer and senior editor at Professional Farmers of America and Successful Farming magazine.
 In 1984, Guebert returned to Illinois to establish his freelance writing business and to serve as a contributing editor to Farm Journal magazine.

-He began his syndicated agriculture column “The Farm and Food File” in 1993 and it now appears weekly in more than 70 newspapers throughout the United States, Canada, and elsewhere.
-In addition to his weekly syndicated column, Alan writes “View From the Levee,” a bi-weekly column for the online publication Daily Yonder.
+He began the syndicated agriculture column “The Farm and Food File” in 1993 and it now appears weekly in more than 60 newspapers throughout the United States and Canada.

 Throughout his career, Guebert has won numerous awards and accolades for his magazine and newspaper work.
 In 1997, the American Agricultural Editors’ Association honored him with its highest awards, Writer of the Year and Master Writer.

 Alan and his daughter Mary Grace Foxwell collaborated and co-wrote The Land of Milk and Uncle Honey: Memories from the Farm of My Youth.
 Their book was published in May 2015 by the University of Illinois Press and the pair held 75 book events with farmers, foodies, and friends across the country.
 Their book is available for purchase online and at bookstores nationwide.